FREQUENTLY ASKED QUESTIONS

 What are the special locational advantages of Serbia?

 - Large talent pool – Natural sciences are traditionally very popular in Serbia.
-Around 4’500 engineers graduate from a Technical University each year.
-Government subsidy programmes and investments support this trend also in the future.
+Around 4,500 engineers graduate from technical universities each year.
+Government subsidy programmes and investments will also support this trend in the future.

 - Good availability – There is no distinct “War for Talent” in Serbia yet, so the availability of highly qualified software developers is much better than in Western Europe.

-- Easy coordination – The same time zone, similar cultures as well as a comparable working attitude guarantee an efficient collaboration.
+- Easy coordination – The same time zone, similar cultures as well as a comparable working culture guarantee an efficient collaboration.

-- Communication – Above average English skills enable easy communication.
+- Communication – Above average English skills enable fluid communication.

 - Competitive costs – Labour and operating costs in Serbia are significantly lower than in Western Europe.
 We pass this substantial cost advantage directly on to our clients.

-- Geographical proximity – Belgrade can be reached from the most major Western European airports in less than 2 hours (flying).
+- Geographical proximity – Belgrade can be reached from most major Western European airports in less than two flight hours.

 Why is the Serbian human capital interesting for the IT industry in particular?

-- IT-Expertise: The IT industry employs highly skilled workforce, out of which approx. 85% completed a university level education.
-Serbian engineers are competent in a broad range of technologies that support an effective development of first-class software.
+- The IT industry employs a highly skilled workforce, out of which approximately 85% completed a university level education.
+Serbian engineers are competent in a broad range of technologies that support effective development of first-class software.

 - Foreign language knowledge: Serbia has the highest percentage of English speaking working population (49%) in the SEE region.
 English and a second foreign language, mostly German, are mandatory subjects throughout primary and secondary education in Serbia.
-English, German and or French are also mandatory modules at colleges and universities.
+English and German or French are also compulsory subjects at colleges and universities.

 How is the Serbian IT sector developing?

-ICT is the most vibrant sector in Serbia and with a two-digit annual growth rate the fastest growing sector in Serbia.
-According to recent figures, the county is becoming market leader in the Adriatic region with regard to the volume of provided IT- and software development services.
+ICT is the most vibrant sector in Serbia and with a two-digit annual growth rate the fastest growing industry in Serbia.
+According to recent figures, the county is becoming a market leader in the Adriatic region concerning the volume of provided IT- and software development services.
 Strong growth rates are being recorded in the development of mobile- and web applications, software engineering, testing and in solutions in the field of embedded software.
-The largest markets for Serbian outsourcing companies are Germany, USA, UK and Netherlands.
+The largest markets for Serbian outsourcing companies are Germany, the USA, the UK and the Netherlands.

 Which software giants are already in Serbia?

-Many leading global IT companies already have an own nearshore development center in Belgrade, Serbia:
+Many leading global IT companies already have their nearshore development centre in Belgrade, Serbia: